guitargeorge75/take-home-chargelab/README.md

 The mocha test results should be displayed on the terminal for the current execution after running the test command.
 For a more detailed execution report please refer to the mochawesome html report located at `mochawesome-report/mochawesome.html`

+### CI Implementation

+The tests are also being executed on every pull request to this repository in github using github actions.
+They can also be executed manually from the github action tab.
+To do so, please follow the instruction [here](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow#running-a-workflow).
+Once a github actions run is completed, the artifacts for that run including the mochawesome html reports can be downloaded from the run history.
+Past executions are available [here](https://github.com/guitargeorge75/take-home-chargelab/actions).

+Note - To execute the tests in github actions, I might need to give access to the repository.
+Please reach out at subhayumukherji@gmail.com for access.
 ## Test Approach

 For this exercise I was provided with a GET endpoint for chargers on a UAT environment.
 The approach I adopted was the following: